ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/occupational_level_of_young_people_aged_25_to_29_years.md

 # Src
 {
     "code": "IN33",
-    "title": "Variation in 25 to 29 year olds in higher professional occupations by region compared with the average, and quintile ranking (from best 20% to worst 20%) (UK, 2014 to 2021 combined)", "tooltipTitle": "",
+    "title": "Variation in 25 to 29 year olds in higher professional occupations by region compared with the average (UK, 2014 to 2021 combined)", "tooltipTitle": "",
     "map": "/static/data/maps/International_Territorial_Level_2_(January_2021)_UK_BUC.json",
     "data": "/static/data/indicators/IN33_area-20230327.csv",